owao/owao/README.md

 - Barrier Free Application Development Contest - "Internet Video Call Service Using STT)" ***Advance to the finals by reviewing ideas***
 - Participating on paper conference of Artificial Intelligence and Humanities – “Can Artificial Intelligence be Trained to have Social Intelligence” ***Be awarded a bronze prize***
 - Kaggle Data "[Telco-Customer-Churn Analysis](https://colab.research.google.com/drive/1-yaSEywrlyxBFQP6wKASBk7_vNabwFpj?hl=ko)" (2022.06)
+- SiGo project - A scheduler and reminder mobile application that considers preparation and travel time when you enter schedule and location; participated in backend development (2024.07 - 2025.01)
+- Self-Directed Research Course, Summer Semester - "Research on artificial neural network search algorithms using knowledge graphs and NLP" Project in one month; Design and implementation RAG without background knowledge (2025.06 - 2025.07)

 ### I work(ed/ing) on ...
 - Google Developer Student Club in Univ. of Seoul (GDSC UOS) (2021.04 - 2022.02)